 The home place upset Walter as he told Frederick,

 Walter continues to describe the condition of the cemetery.
 He said it was difficult to get there, but once there the large magnolia had blocked the excessive growth of weeds.
-He goes on to pass along that bootleggers had been on the property, but he revenue agents had cleared them out.
+He shares his discovery of bootleggers had been on the property; he explained that revenue agents had cleared them out.
 He thought this location would make a great resort once Georgia Power built the dam across Mount Moses and Mount Leroy.

 Frederick finally responds to his Uncle in October.
-He was grateful for the tip about the saw mill and lawyer cousin Aubrey was on it.
-He explained that getting a caretaker at Glen Holly was difficult, “The is no attraction there for a responsible man, because the land in its present condition does not warrant farm; and it would be quite expensive to put responsible man there on full-time pay.”
+He was grateful for the tip about the sawmill and lawyer cousin Aubrey “was on it”.
+He explained that getting a caretaker at Glen Holly was difficult, “The is no attraction there for a responsible man, because the land in its present condition does not warrant farm; and it would be quite expensive to put a responsible man there on full-time pay.”

 Ten years later, Uncle Walter wrote to his nephew Frederick once again about the dam.
-Walter writes, “In the Engineers Report they suggested build a dam 80 feet high in the Etowah River between Mount Moses and Mount Leroy, about ¾ mile from Glen Holly. ” He suggests a cement wall be built around the cemetery.
-Walter reminds Frederick that the condition of Glen Holly has deteriorated making entrance to the home and gravesites impossible.
+Walter writes, “In the Engineers Report they suggested build a dam 80 feet high in the Etowah River between Mount Moses and Mount Leroy, about ¾ mile from Glen Holly.”
+He suggests a cement wall be built around the cemetery.
+Walter reminds Frederick that the condition of Glen Holly has deteriorated, entering the homesite and gravesites impossible.
 Frederick replies to his uncle, “We have intentionally let he road into the place become practically impassable because we were subject to a very undesirable sort of trespass there, as long as access was easy.”
 One decade later, it would no longer be an issue.

 The next phase in Glen Holly’s life was the dam construction.
 The U.S. Army Corps of Engineers started work on the Allatoona Dam project in 1941, but World War II halted all work.
-Once the project resumed in 1946, a number of sites were identified to be at risk of being covered by the rising waters.
+Once the project resumed in 1946, they identified several sites to be at risk of being covered by the rising waters.
 The old village site of Etowah was ground zero for submersion.
-Glen Holly’s and the Village of Etowah were mostly located on the northeast side of Allatoona Dam and not entirely around the Cooper furnace which stands today.
+Glen Holly’s and the Village of Etowah were mostly on the northeast side of Allatoona Dam and not entirely around the Cooper furnace which stands today.
 Several other sites also fell victim to rising waters.
 Among those were the Allatoona Pass rail community, Abernathyville or Old Macedonia, two iron furnace sites, mining sites, several cemeteries including the Cooper family cemetery and Glen Holly, home of Major Mark Cooper.

 The Cooper family had to go to court and fight for proper re-internment of the graves.
 They required certain things be done including placing a copper plate at the new graves in Oak Hill Cemetery.
 The U.S. Corp moved Sophronia and Mark A Cooper along with family members.
-Three children who died young were encased in high quality iron caskets made in the Iron Works.
+It encased three children who died young in high-quality iron caskets made in the at the Etowah Iron Works.
 These caskets were once attributed to the patriarch and matriarch, but the iron caskets belonged to three of their children who died young.
-The large iron casket may contain two children .
+The large iron casket may contain two children.

 The government took its time to place the copper Cooper memorial at Oak Hill.
-In true government fashion, the delay was blamed on a “copper shortage.”
+In true government fashion, they blamed the delay on a “copper shortage.”
 Simple words on the memorial explain what happened at Glen Holly:

 In true Cooper fashion, loyalty to friends was important.
 Jim Knight’s property was in the impoundment area.
 The Cooper tried to help Jim keep his property.
 They wrote several letters to government officials pleading Jim’s case.
-They made it clear that they were not concerned with Cooper property, but were concerned for Jim Knight .
-After a failed letter writing campaign, the Army Corps took Knight’s property for the reservoir.
+They clarified that they were not concerned with Cooper’s property, but were concerned for Jim Knight .
+After a failed letter-writing campaign, the Army Corps took Knight’s property for the reservoir.